 Where: STACKT Market – 28 Bathurst St, Toronto

-Mel Lastman Square is bringing back their annual Holiday Fair in the Square to North York from December 6 – 23, 2024 this year, complete with a cozy fire pit, artisan marketplace, holiday treats like hot chocolate or mulled wine and a chance for a photo-op with Santa.
+While dates for 2025 have yet to be announced, it is expected that Mel Lastman Square will be bringing back their annual Holiday Fair in the Square this December, complete with a cozy fire pit, artisan marketplace, holiday treats like hot chocolate or mulled wine and a chance for a photo-op with Santa.

 When: December 6 – 23, 2024